-During the year, the Agency received services without charge from the Department of Foreign Affairs and International Trade.
-These include management, accounting and administrative services for an estimated value of \$24,667.
+During the year, the Agency received services without charge from the Department of Foreign Affairs and International Trade and the Department of Natural Resources Canada.
+These include management, accounting and administrative services for an estimated value of \$23,691.
+This amount has been collected and remitted to the Consolidated Revenue Fund.